Gun.Smoke

 is a 1985 vertically scrolling shooter video game developed and published by Capcom for arcades.
 Unique from other scrolling shooters games, Gun.Smoke features a human as the shooter instead of a spacecraft, in this case a character named Billie Bob, a bounty hunter going after the criminals of the Wild West.
 It was designed by Yoshiki Okamoto.

 Gameplay

 Gun.Smoke is a run and gun video game in which the screen automatically scrolls upward.
 Players use three buttons to shoot left, right, and center.
 The player can also change the way Billie Bob shoots through button combinations.
 The player dies by getting shot, struck by enemies, or caught between an obstacle and the bottom of the screen.
 The player can collect various items, including a horse for extra protection, boots for increased movement speed, bullets for faster shots, a yashichi for an extra life, and a rifle for longer shot range.
-Other items add points to your score such as stars, bottles, bags, and dragonflies.
+Other items such as stars, bottles, bags, and dragonflies award a score bonus.

 Two versions of Gun.Smoke were released in North America by Romstar.